christianlet/pull-requests/README.md

 The information display in the pull requests:
 - When the PR was created
 - The branch it is targeting
-- The peer reviews it receives.
-Shows:
+- The peer reviews it receives, it shows:
   - Approvals
   - Changes requested
   - Comments
+  - Merge conflicts

 ## Actions